mpopv/ga-2-day-ux-design-bootcamp/README.md

 * Difficult to recover from accidental touch commands that bring user to a new screen.
 * No post-hoc error correction.

+#### Error Prevention

+* Popup with password lock before you can execute a large-dollar transaction.

 #### Visibility of Systems / Status

 * Shows card(s) balance on main screen on Android version, but not iOS.